 Wild Pansy Press, based in the University of Leeds' School of Fine Art, History of Art and Cultural Studies, seeks to develop partnerships with other groups to build a network with practitioners who explore and advance publication in its widest sense as both a distributional strategy and medium of practice.

-Main image: Mavis Guzelian (née Altounyan), the inspiration for Titty, on the lap of a nanny while boating on Coniston Lake in the early 1920s with her older sisters Taqui (l) and Susie and their maternal aunt Barbara.
+Main image: Mavis Guzelian (née Altounyan), the inspiration for Titty, on the lap of an Armenian nanny while boating on Coniston Lake in the early 1920s with her older sisters Taqui (l) and Susie and their maternal aunt Barbara.
 Credit: © Guzelian Ltd

 For images of the Altounyan children and Arthur Ransome, interviews and further information, contact University of Leeds Media Relations Manager Gareth Dant on +44(0)113 343 3996 or email firstname.lastname@example.org